Bramson calls on Electra to drop opposition to board plan

-LONDON Oct 16 Rebel investor Edward Bramson has called on directors of Electra Private Equity to reconsider their opposition to his plan to shake up the company's management.
+LONDON Rebel investor Edward Bramson has called on directors of Electra Private Equity (ELTA.L) to reconsider their opposition to his plan to shake up the company's management.

 Electra has opposed the plan.